← Back to Blog

 Ready to apply?

-Submit your speaker proposal through Sessionize.
-We review all applications and get back to you within two weeks.
+Submit your Christchurch AI speaking expression of interest below.
+We review all submissions and get back to you within two weeks.

 Questions?